-At a time of heightened concern about the coronavirus (COVID-19), AAVEC is taking measures to minimize contact between individuals in an attempt to protect both you and our staff from this dangerous disease.
+At a time of heightened concern about the coronavirus disease (COVID-19), AAVEC is taking measures to minimize contact between individuals in an attempt to protect both you and our staff from this dangerous disease.
 We understand that this may seem to be very inconvenient to you, but it is an absolutely necessary step to take.
-Because we believe in the experts’ recommendation of “social distancing” to limit the spread of COVID-19, effective immediately and until further notice, we are significantly limiting our contact with you as individuals.
+Because we believe in the experts’ recommendations and government orders regarding “social distancing” to limit the spread of COVID-19, effective immediately and until further notice, we are significantly limiting our contact with you as individuals.

 We regret that we have to take these precautions, but we firmly believe this will allow us to continue to keep our facility open so we may provide you and your animal family members the concern and high quality care you expect in your time of need.